fellert/SI507F17_finalproject/README.md

 Requests, BeautifulSoup, psycopg2, urllib3, and Plotly.
 Other imported packages include unittest and JSON.
 Plotly has both online (using and API) and offline modes - this program uses the plotly.offline.plot to create graphs of stock data that will open in the user's browser as localhost.
-In addition, all files are written to run using python3.6
+In addition, all files are written to run using python3.6.

+A PostgreSQL **database named FELLERT_SI507FINAL** will also need to be created.

 To run the program after installing the required packages, simply type *python3 SI507F17_finalproject.py* from the command line.
 You may also run the testing file as *python3 SI507F17_finalproject_tests.py*